Androgyny: Contemporary trends

 Power dressing for women became even more prominent within the 1980s which was previously only something done by men in order to look structured and powerful.
 However, during the 1980s this began to take a turn as women were entering jobs with equal roles to the men.
-In the article “The Menswear Phenomenon” by Kathleen Beckett written for Vogue in 1984 the concept of power dressing is explored as women entered these jobs they had no choice but to tailor their wardrobes accordingly, eventually leading the ascension of power dressing as a popular style for women.
+In the article "The Menswear Phenomenon" by Kathleen Beckett written for Vogue in 1984 the concept of power dressing is explored as women entered these jobs they had no choice but to tailor their wardrobes accordingly, eventually leading the ascension of power dressing as a popular style for women.
 Women begin to find through fashion they can incite men to pay more attention to the seduction of their mental prowess rather, than the physical attraction of their appearance.
 This influence in the fashion world quickly makes its way to the world of film, with movies like "Working Girl" using power dressing women as their main subject matter.

-Androgynous fashion made its most powerful in the 1980s debut through the work of Yohji Yamamoto and Rei Kawakubo, who brought in a distinct Japanese style that adopted distinctively gender ambiguous theme.
-These two designers consider themselves to very much a part of the avant-garde, reinvigorating Japanism.
-Following a more anti-fashion approach and deconstructing garments, in order to move away from the more mundane aspects of current Western fashion.
-This would end up leading a change in Western fashion in the 1980s that would lead on for more gender friendly garment construction.
-This is because designers like Yamamoto believe that the idea of androgyny should be celebrated, as it is an unbiased way for an individual to identify with one's self and that fashion is purely a catalyst for this.